adfinis/gitlab-docsbot/README.md

   stages:
     - docs
 ```

-`docs` needs to be the root entry of `y.docs-bot.yml`
+`docs` needs to be the root entry of `.docs-bot.yml`
 - `extract_to` directory to put artifacts
-- `download_delay` since gitlab triggers before uploading artifacts, you can configure an delay before fetching here
+- `download_delay` since GitLab triggers before uploading artifacts, you can
+   configure a delay before fetching them
-- `stages` if defined, only snyc specified build stages configured in `.gitlab-ci.yml`
+- `stages` if defined, only sync specified build stages configured in
+  `.gitlab-ci.yml`

-In GitLab, you need to grant `docs-bot` access to your repo and add an new Webhook which triggers on build-events, pointing to your docsync url.
+In GitLab, you need to grant `docs-bot` access to your repo and add a new
+webhook which triggers on build events, pointing to your docsync URL.